Social Care assessments

 • Lack of suitable accommodation or supported living.

-• Delays in Care Act assessments, EHC plans or CHC funding decisions.
+• Delays in social care and health assessments, EHC plans or CHC funding decisions.

-• Poor coordination between health, social care, and housing and other services.
+• Poor coordination between health, social care, housing and other services.

 • Inaccessible complaint or redress systems for people with communication or cognitive needs.